pgonzalezalv/lingi2401-report/report.md

 ## 2018-10-30 ##

-I decided to work on [Firefox Focus/Klar][ff] and just forked and cloned the repository.
+I decided to work on [Firefox Focus/Klar for Android][ff] and just forked and cloned the repository.
 Not sure what I will work on exactly but by playing with the code and since I use the android app daily, I'll eventually find something I think needs improvement or propose a new feature.
+By the way, [Firefox Focus/Klar][ff] is running on a [Mozilla Public License 2.0][ff-license].

 ## 2018-11-06 ##